lovedropbk/calculator/docs/dcf_implementation.md

     - Generates cashflow streams for Gross Interest, Funding Cost (MFR), Risk Cost (EL), Opex, and Capital Benefit.
     - Discounts all streams to $T=0$ using MFR as the discount rate.
     - Calculates RoRAC as $\frac{\sum PV(\text{Net Income})}{\sum PV(\text{Economic Capital})}$.
+    - **Sign Convention**: All costs (Funding, Risk, Opex) are stored and calculated as negative values internally.
+Net Income is the simple sum of all components.

 ### 2. Yield Curve Interpolation (`YieldCurve.cs`)
 - **Location**: `FinancialCalculator.Engine.Core`